nuggex/FMIPHPAPI/README.md

 ### forecastForLocationFromDatabase
 * &location=Arabianranta
-* Location must be single word (City, district) check saved location with getAllForecastLocations Returns all Forecast data for location from database
+* Location must be single word (City, district) check saved location with savedForecastLocations Returns all Forecast data for location from database

 ### observationsForLocationFromDatabase
 * $location=Helsinki Kumpula
-* Location name may vary check saved locations with getAllObservationLocations
+* Location name may vary check saved locations with savedObservationLocations

 Returns all observations for location from database